Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Electric City Water Park

 Kids and adults alike will have a blast on the Flow Rider surf simulator, or taking it easy on the Lazy River.
-There is also a massive plunge waterslide called the Power Tower as well as a large circular waterslide.
+There is a massive plunge waterslide called the Power Tower as well as a large circular waterslide.

 Families with younger kids will no doubt like hanging out near the children’s water play structure, which is the largest in Montana.